qfchou/qfchou.github.io/_pages/about.md

 You can find my CV here: [Qifeng Zhou's CV](../assets/Qifeng_Zhou.pdf)

-🚀 I am actively looking for **Summer 2025 internship** and academic collaboration opportunities.
+🚀 I am actively looking for **Summer 2026 internship** and academic collaboration opportunities.
 Feel free to reach out via email!

 ---

 ## News
+- 2025.06: Two papers are accepted by **MICCAI 2025**! 🎉
+- 2025.06: Start Research Intern in **Genmab**! 🎉
 - 2025.01: One paper is accepted by **ISBI 2025**! 🎉
 - 2024.09: One paper is accepted by **ACM BCB 2024**! 🎉
 - 2024.05: One paper is accepted by **MICCAI 2024 (early accepted)**! 🎉